choonchernlim/test-spock/README.md

 * `thrown(...)` is preferred, `@FailsWith` is not recommended in most usage.

+### Example 3 : Multiple assertions with `where` using table and left shift operator

+* Two different ways to perform assertions with different set of data.

 ### Helpful Links

 * https://code.google.com/p/spock/ - Spock's official site.